lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 While conformance with this specification requires that both components of a composite key MUST be freshly generated, the designers are aware that some implementers may be forced to break this rule due to operational constraints.
 This section documents the implications of doing so.

 When using single-algorithm cryptography, the best practice is to always generate fresh keying material for each purpose, for example when renewing a certificate, or obtaining both a TLS and S/MIME certificate for the same device.
 However, in practice key reuse in such scenarios is not always catastrophic to security and therefore often tolerated.
-However this reasoning does not hold in the PQ / Traditional hybrid setting.
+However this reasoning does not hold in the PQ/T hybrid setting.

-Within the broader context of PQ / Traditional hybrids, we need to consider new attack surfaces that arise due to the hybrid constructions and did not exist in single-algorithm contexts.
+Within the broader context of PQ/T hybrids, we need to consider new attack surfaces that arise due to the hybrid constructions and did not exist in single-algorithm contexts.
 One of these is key reuse where the component keys within a hybrid are also used by themselves within a single-algorithm context.
 For example, it might be tempting for an operator to take already-deployed RSA keys and add an ML-KEM key to them to form a hybrid.
 Within a hybrid signature context this leads to a class of attacks referred to as "stripping attacks" where one component signature can be extracted and presented as a single-algorithm signature.
 Hybrid KEMs using a concatenation-style KEM combiner, as is done in this specification, do not have the analogous attack surface because even if an attacker is able to extract and decrypt one of the component ciphertexts, this will yield a different shared secret key than the overall shared secret key derived from the composite, so any subsequent symmetric cryptographic operations will fail.

 In addition, there is a further implication to key reuse regarding certificate revocation.
 Upon receiving a new certificate enrolment request, many certification authorities will check if the requested public key has been previously revoked due to key compromise.
 Often a CA will perform this check by using the public key hash.
 Therefore, if one, or even both, components of a composite have been previously revoked, the CA may only check the hash of the combined composite key and not find the revocations.
 Therefore, because the possibility of key reuse exists even though forbidden in this specification, CAs performing revocation checks on a composite key SHOULD also check both component keys independently to verify that the component keys have not been revoked.